 1° ‘We’re talking a lot about culture, but…’

 Some organizations are having internal conversations about culture because they have realized that it plays a crucial role for their business.
 Nevertheless they’re still at an early stage because their have not yet:

-- Set up their core values – thus their Customer Service Culture
+- Set up their core values – thus their culture

 - Reviewed them – where already present